 What documents do you need for sea freight from China to the United States?

-- Certificate of Origin: This shows where your goods were made, which can affect the duties you’ll pay.
+- Certificate of Origin: This shows where your goods were made and can affect the taxes you owe.

-- Import Licenses: Certain products, such as food and medicine, require special licenses for import.
+- Import Licenses: Certain products, such as food and medicine, require special import licenses.

 - Product-Specific Certificates: Depending on the type of product you’re shipping, you may need additional certificates, such as FDA forms for food or USDA certificates for agricultural products.